 On 6 November, the Prime Minister convened a meeting of all party leaders to address reports of bullying, harassment and sexual harassment in Parliament.
 All parties agreed to implement robust procedures to try to change the culture in Parliament, recognising that Parliament can and must set a good example.
 In her letter to you, Mr Speaker, the Prime Minister made clear the need for a new grievance procedure, and a cross-party working group on an independent complaints and grievance policy has been working hard over the past six weeks to consider evidence and draw up recommendations for new procedures.
 Good progress has been made, and during the recess there will be further discussion and consultation within the parties and among the staff bodies, in order to produce a fuller report in the new year.
 There are many examples of good employers and professional working practices right across Parliament, and we seek to ensure that that is the case for all.

-The working group, chaired by myself on behalf of the Prime Minister, has been made up of two colleagues from Labour, and one each from the Scottish National party, the Liberal Democrats, the Democratic Unionists, Plaid Cymru and the Green party, as well as the Leader of the House of Lords and the convener of the Cross-Bench peers from the other place.
+The working group, chaired by me on behalf of the Prime Minister, has been made up of two colleagues from Labour, and one each from the Scottish National party, the Liberal Democrats, the Democratic Unionists, Plaid Cymru and the Green party, as well as the Leader of the House of Lords and the convener of the Cross-Bench peers from the other place.
 We also have three staff members on the working party representing the Members and Peers’ Staff Association, Unite, and the National Union of Journalists.
 They have led widespread consultation with staff, to ensure that staff voices have been heard loudly.
 We have been supported by a secretariat made up of Cabinet Office and parliamentary staff, including the tireless work of Alix Langley, Justine How, and Dr Helen Mott, a leading specialist in sexual assault.
 They each deserve our enormous thanks for their dedication.

 I am also very aware of the active interest that a number of colleagues have taken in this matter, and for them it is a personal campaign to improve the experience of those who work here.
 I thank them for discussing their thoughts with me, particularly the hon.
 Members for Birmingham, Yardley (Jess Phillips) and for Luton South (Mr Shuker), my hon.
 Friend the Member for Eastleigh (Mims Davies), and my right hon.
 Friend the Member for Basingstoke (Mrs Miller).